-Fibroadenomas are made up of fibrous and glandular connective tissue which has grown more rapidly than usual and also in unexpected ways, resulting in breast lumps.
-They can range in size from under 1 cm all the way up to several centimeters in diameter, and can occur singularly, in groups or as a complex.
+A fibroadenoma consists of fibrous and glandular connective tissue that has grown more rapidly than usual.
+Also, the growth pattern may be unusual, resulting in a breast lump.
+A fibroadenoma can range in size from under 1 cm all the way up to several centimeters in diameter.
+A fibroadenoma can occur singularly, in groups or as a complex.

 Fibroadenomas alone do NOT increase the risk of breast cancer

 However, on many older websites, including ours, specialists suggest that a fibroadenoma may be associated with an increase in the likelihood of developing breast cancer.

 Causes of fibroadenoma

 The cause of a fibroadenoma is unknown, but there is a link with abundant estrogen, as they are common in young women.
-It might be related to the hormone-receptor mechanisms.
+Medics believe that fibroadenoma formation may be related to the hormone-receptor mechanisms.

 Treatments for breast fibroadenoma

-Most fibroadenomas are simply left alone however, some women prefer to have the lump surgically removed as they do have a tendency to grow during pregnancy or hormonal fluctuations.
+Most fibroadenomas are simply left alone.
+However, some women prefer to have surgical removal of the lump as they do have a tendency to grow during pregnancy or hormonal fluctuations.
 An alternative to surgery is laser ablation whereby a laser beam is directed to the fibroadenoma and destroys it.
 This method has the advantage of leaving minimal scarring.

 On a different note, every woman should give themselves a breast self-examination or attend screening regularly.
-Furthermore, most biopsies and procedures are performed with local anesthetic so should not be painful at all.
+Furthermore, surgeons perform most biopsies and procedures under local anesthetic so they should not be painful at all.

 Here are a few Q&A’s…